theeugenechong/tp/docs/DeveloperGuide.md

 - The `Parser` component consists of an abstract `ParserBase` class with its children classes, `CommandParser` and `SignInDetailsParser`.
-- To emphasize the different [layers](#overview) of cOOPer and to improve *cohesiveness*, different objects are parsed from user input at different layers.
+- To emphasize the different [layers](#overview) of cOOPer and to improve *cohesiveness*, different types of objects are constructed from user input at different layers.
 User input at the verification layer will be parsed to construct a `SignInProtocol` object while user input at the features layer will be parsed to construct a `Command` object.
-- The `SignInProtocol` object executes the signing in of the user with details provided in the input while the `Command` object executes the command input by the user.
+- The `SignInProtocol` object executes the signing in of the user with details provided while the `Command` object executes the command input by the user.
 - `ParserBase` contains a reference to the `Parser` *interface* from the [dopsun chatbot-cli](https://github.com/dopsun/chatbot-cli) library used by cOOPer.
 More information about cOOPer's implementation of the library can be found [here](#parsing-user-input).